yan-2/YASC/readme.md

 <img width="120px" src="./readme-image/gui.png">
 <div>

+## Dependency
++ Vue: provides a structure for building the GUI.
++ Vue Router: offers the capacity for routing locally.
++ joy-con-webhid: connect and parse Joy-Cons instructions(buttons, analog sticks, gyroscope and accelerometer sensors) based on WebHID.
++ osc: reading and writing OSC messages between website, server and SuperCollider.
++ meyda: used for sound analysis in performance page.
++ three: used for 3D graphics in performance page.
++ express: web framework for server, serving the website routes, static files.

 ## Resource
 + server/: contains the server file that is used to serve the web pages.
 + supercollider/: contains the SC file that is used to generate sound.